strapi/strapi/docs/v3.x/concepts/models.md

 You can apply basic validations to the attributes.
 The following supported validations are _only supported by MongoDB_ connection.
 If you're using SQL databases, you should use the native SQL constraints to apply them.

-- `required` (boolean) — If true, adds a required validator for this property.
+- `required` (boolean): If true, adds a required validator for this property.
-- `unique` (boolean) — Whether to define a unique index on this property.
+- `unique` (boolean): Whether to define a unique index on this property.
-- `index` (boolean) — Adds an index on this property, this will create a [single field index](https://docs.mongodb.com/manual/indexes/#single-field) that will run in the background. _Only supported by MongoDB._
+- `index` (boolean): Adds an index on this property, this will create a [single field index](https://docs.mongodb.com/manual/indexes/#single-field) that will run in the background. _Only supported by MongoDB._
-- `max` (integer) — Checks if the value is greater than or equal to the given maximum.
+- `max` (integer): Checks if the value is greater than or equal to the given maximum.
-- `min` (integer) — Checks if the value is less than or equal to the given minimum.
+- `min` (integer): Checks if the value is less than or equal to the given minimum.

 **Security validations**

 To improve the Developer Experience when developing or using the administration panel, the framework enhances the attributes with these "security validations":

-- `private` (boolean) — If true, the attribute will be removed from the server response (it's useful to hide sensitive data).
+- `private` (boolean): If true, the attribute will be removed from the server response (it's useful to hide sensitive data).
-- `configurable` (boolean) - if false, the attribute isn't configurable from the Content Type Builder plugin.
+- `configurable` (boolean): if false, the attribute isn't configurable from the Content Type Builder plugin.

 ### Exceptions

-- `uid` — This field type allows a `targetField` key.
+- `uid`: This field type allows a `targetField` key.
 The value is the name of an attribute thas has `string` of `text` type.

 ### Example

-**Path —** `Restaurant.settings.json`.
+**Path —** `restaurant.settings.json`.

 ```json
 {